 Race Operations/Youth Operations

-Lauren joined the RunVermont staff in December of 2022 and helps coordinate the youth training programs and assists with race operations.
+Lauren joined the RunVermont staff in December of 2022 and coordinates our youth programs and race operations.
 Lauren grew up in Tampa, Florida and then attended the University of Georgia where she studied Psychology and Public Health.
 She moved to Vermont in 2019 to pursue a Masters degree in Physical Activity and Wellness Science from UVM.
 This program instilled a deeper understanding about why movement is critical and how to implement strategies that increase the overall health of an individual, as well as a community.
 She completed the program in May of 2020 and decided to stay in the Green Mountain State.
 She fell for Vermont’s beautiful scenery, strong community dynamics and the active, outdoor culture.
 Lauren is also a personal trainer at Fortify Fitness and class instructor at the GBYMCA.
 Her favorite activities are those in which her dog, George, can participate, such as running, camping, biking and hiking.

 Registration and Volunteer Director

 Chuck joined the staff at RunVermont in August 2015.
 His duties include managing the registration process and pretty much doing what anyone else needs (i.e. tells) him to do!
+If Chuck wasn't so great at everything, we would probably ask him to do a lot less.

-He has a varied background, having worked in both technical and business development positions, including managing projects, organizing events and researching markets.
+Chuck has a varied professional background, having worked in both technical and business development positions, including managing projects, organizing events and researching markets.
 A life-long runner, Chuck initially became involved with RunVermont in 2009 as a runner on a three-person relay team.
 Chuck grew up in Portland, Maine and has an MBA from Southern New Hampshire University and a BS in Physics from Tufts.
 He enjoys running, biking, snowshoeing, poetry, and hopes one day to play the banjo without causing his dog to howl.

 Sport & Fitness EXPO Director

-VCM Course Technical Director
+VCM Course Director

 RunVermont Board of Directors